 “The addition of Bob will further strengthen our Pharmacy consulting practice as he leads the team through the rapidly changing legislative and therapeutic landscape, while our clients grapple with increasing pharmacy prices – one of the most problematic components of escalating cost,” said Craig Hasday, National Employee Benefits Practice Leader.

-Promoting Cindy Santangelo to a national role as lead of EPIC’s Voluntary Benefits practice highlights EPIC’s growing focus on the changing workplace.
-Santangelo has been with EPIC for 12 years and spent the past 5 years building and growing the Voluntary Benefits practice within EPIC’s national Employee Benefit platform.
-She brings a wealth of knowledge to her role in employee paid worksite benefits consulting as she fully understands how to create a customized program to meet individualized needs.
+Promoting Cindy Santangelo to a national role as lead of our Voluntary Benefits practice highlights our growing focus on the changing workplace.
+Santangelo has been with EPIC for 12 years and spent the past 5 years building and growing the Voluntary Benefits practice within our national Employee Benefits platform.
+She brings a wealth of knowledge to her role in employee-paid worksite benefits consulting as she fully understands how to create a customized program to meet individualized needs.